-Action items for employers:
+Action items for financial professionals:

-Employers can support older employees in continuing healthy habits they have built over a lifetime.
-Celebrate employees' health achievements that have allowed them to thrive in older age, and help them prepare to weather any health changes or care needs they may have in the future.
+Financial professionals can coach older clients toward continuing healthy habits they have built over a lifetime.
+Celebrate clients' health achievements that have allowed them to thrive in older age, and help them prepare to weather any health changes or care needs they may have in the future.